 The existing rules of corporate governance that apply in Azerbaijan are mandatory, and therefore they must be followed.
 However, at present they are not fully adequate to ensure the protection of minority shareholders or the efficient operation of JSCs and LLCs.
-The current business environment in Azerbaijan, which includes a strong state sector, large industrial holdings with dominant market positions and close ties to the government, persistent corruption and a rule of law that is still developing, makes the establishment of good corporate governance principles all the more important.
+The current business environment in Azerbaijan, which includes a strong state sector, large industrial holdings with dominant market positions and close ties to the government, corruption and a rule of law that is still developing, makes the establishment of good corporate governance principles all the more important.
 Ideally, the shortcomings in the existing rules should be addressed in the constitutive documents and internal regulations of such entities.

-professionals, Dentons can advise on effective governance structures and procedures, to provide more reliable corporate governance principles, compensating by contract or through internal company rules for the existing inadequacies under laws of general application.
+Dentons has considerable experience conducting due diligence of companies and establishing joint ventures in Azerbaijan, including through the use of complex offshore structures for investment.
+As corporate governance professionals, Dentons can advise on effective governance structures and procedures, to provide more reliable corporate governance principles, compensating by contract or through internal company rules for the existing inadequacies under laws of general application.